 - Post on Social Media: It can be tempting to vent about your accident online, but avoid doing so.
 Any posts on your social media can be used against you (and your claim) by insurers.

-- Take Blame for the Accident: When talking to insurance adjusters, other involved parties, or the police, avoid taking blame for the accident.
+- Take Blame for the Accident: When talking to insurance adjusters, other involved parties, or the police, avoid taking blame for the accident or even saying, “I’m sorry.”
 Instead, direct their questions to your lawyer.

 - Approach an Aggressive Driver: If the other driver in your accident seems aggressive, avoid directly interacting with them.
 Wait until police officers arrive and have them take information from the other driver.